Automaton: Proposals

 In 2016, the NASA Innovative Advanced Concepts program studied a rover, the Automaton Rover for Extreme Environments, designed to survive for an extended time in Venus' environmental conditions.
 Unlike other modern automata, AREE is an automaton instead of a robot for practical reasons—Venus's harsh conditions, particularly its surface temperature of 462 C, make operating electronics there for any significant time impossible.
 It would be controlled by a mechanical computer and driven by wind power.

 Clocks

-Examples of automaton clocks include Chariot clock and Cuckoo Clocks.
-The Cuckooland Museum exhibits autonomous clocks.